dataloop-ai-apps/pipeline-templates/labeling_workflow/microtasks_pipeline/README.md

 ## Contributions, Bugs and Issues - How to Contribute

 We welcome anyone to help us improve this app.
-[Here's](CONTRIBUTING.md) the detailed instructions to help you open a bug or ask for a feature request.
+[Here's](..%2F..%2FCONTRIBUTING.md) a detailed instructions to help you open a bug or ask for a feature request.